jonasegehrke/Node_Mandatory_1/README.md

 # Node_Mandatory_1

-To use this project you will need to install express
+To use this project you will need to install dependencies
-> npm install express
+> npm i